apache/sedona/docs/tutorial/raster.md

 ## Save to permanent storage

-Sedona provides APIs that can store the whole raster column to specified location.
-The API takes binary DataFrame as input and saves it to path defined.
+Sedona has APIs that can save an entire raster column to files in a specified location.
+Before saving, the raster type column needs to be converted to a binary format.
+Sedona provides several functions to convert a raster column into a binary column suitable for file storage.
+Once in binary format, the raster data can then be written to files on disk using the Sedona file storage APIs.

 ```sparksql
 rasterDf.write.format("raster").option("rasterField", "raster").option("fileExtension", ".tiff").mode(SaveMode.Overwrite).save(dirPath)